 TITLE: Human Resources Manager II

-Under the direction of the Department Director the day-to-day operations of assigned functional area within Human Resources.
+Under the direction of the Department Director, manages the day-to-day operations of assigned functional area within Human Resources.
 Participates in the development, recommendation, and administration of policies, procedures and processes in support of assigned functional area within the department.
 Responds to inquiries from College departments, the community, and/or external agencies and supervises administrative services professionals, paraprofessionals, and technical/support staff.

 The Human Resources Manager II is the second level in a two level human resources series.
 The Human Resources Manager II is distinguished from other human resources positions by its responsibility for carrying out operating policies and procedures with a focus in one functional area such as benefits and compensation or labor relations.

 Plans, organizes, maintains, and manages the processes and operations of an assigned Human Resources program.
 Manages the activities of assigned program area to include: planning, implementing, administering and evaluating projects and services impacting College operations from a Human Resources perspective.

 Supervises administrative services professionals, paraprofessionals, and technical/support staff.
 Hires, evaluates, trains, disciplines and recommends dismissal of staff as necessary.

 Develops, recommends, and administers policies, procedures, and processes in support of Human Resources operations in assigned area of responsibility; implements and monitors compliance with approved policies, procedures, and processes.

 Develops and administers policies pertaining to assigned functional human resources program.
 Responsible for the security and confidentiality of applicable records.